-The problem as asked in the question is governed by Section 58 of the Companies Act, 2013 dealing with the refusal to register transfer and appeal against refusal.
+(a) The problem as asked in the question is governed by Section 58 of the Companies Act, 2013 dealing with the refusal to register transfer and appeal against refusal.
 In the present case the company has committed the wrongful act of not sending the notice of refusal of registering the transfer of shares.

-Under section 58 (4), if a public company without sufficient cause refuses to register \{2 M} the transfer of securities within a period of thirty days from the date on which the instrument of transfer is delivered to the company, the transferee may, within a period of sixty days of such refusal or where no intimation has been received from the company, within ninety days of the delivery of the instrument of transfer, appeal direct that the transfer or transmission shall be registered by the company (a) {2 M} and the company shall comply with such order within a period of ten days of the receipt of the order; or direct rectification of the register and also direct the company to pay (b) damages, if any, sustained by any party aggrieved; In the present case Ms. Mukta can make an appeal before the tribunal and \{1 M} claim damages.
+Under section 58 (4), if a public company without sufficient cause refuses to register the transfer of securities within a period of thirty days from the date on which the instrument of transfer is delivered to the company, the transferee may, within a period of sixty days of such refusal or where no intimation has been received from the company, within ninety days of the delivery of the instrument of transfer, appeal to the Tribunal.